yinde0/DrugQA/.ipynb_checkpoints/README-checkpoint.md

 2. install all dependencies in the requirement.txt
 3. run `uvicorn main:app --reload` inside DrugQA directory.
 4. Create a free account on <a href="https://render.com/" target="_blank">render</a>
+5. Push your codes to github
+6. Connect your github to render, and deploy.

+## Issues you might encounter
+1. The model is quite large which might cause the inference time to increase, further work would be done to resolve this.